pavithran1111/code-challenge/README.md

-1. The code-challenge folder contains app (reactjs) and api (nodejs server)
+1. The code-challenge folder contains app (reactjs) and api (nodejs server).

 2. Please run the nodejs server, it runs on locahost:3000
 	### nodemon server